 The Group Administrators have access to calculation tables to compare all of the participants to one another and estimate their TMRCA (Time to Most Recent Common Ancestor).
 The calculations determine the probability of how long ago the individuals had a common ancestor.
 This is based on the length of a generation to be 25 years.
 Family Tree has calculated the mutation rate of the markers (how often they change) and use those rates to compare where two individuals’ haplotypes differ.
 The number of generations is calculated with varying degrees of probability.
 We use a scale of 95% probability to maximize the potential for accuracy.
 However, not all genetic genealogists agree with Family Tree’s chosen mutation rates.
 There are a number of other individuals or groups who have developed their own mutation rates for the various markers, and while there is a degree of difference between each of them, their rates, combined with some using 30 years for a generation rather than 25 as Family Tree does, are usually longer than Family Tree’s.
 It is unfortunate that the genetic genealogical community as a whole has not been able to adopt a consistent set of rates for everyone to use, but it is indeed a difficult task for the statisticians to arrive at what can be considered accurate estimates which can be relevant to the past as well as the present when studying genetic histories.

-It’s possible that the connection to other members of the tribe to which a participant belongs is actually closer, or more distant, than the figures you will see.
+It’s possible that the connection to other members of the tribe to which a participant belongs is actually closer, or more distant, than the figures you will see in the TiP calculator found on the Matches page.
 There will never be a way to be sure beyond the information provided by a paper trail or family history you may have.
 For those of you who have close ties – less than 600 years distant – the odds are greater that you can rely more upon the accuracy of the statistics you see.
 For connections further back than that, it’s best to consider the dates a general indication of time of relatedness.

-The pages at the Family Tree website for The O’Donoghue Society have been activated - see www.familytreedna.com/public/ODonoghue/.
+The pages at the Family Tree website for The O’Donoghue Society contains the Results spreadsheet - see www.familytreedna.com/public/ODonoghue/.

-These pages will provide the most current data results as they become available, including each participant's individual haplotype for the markers that have been tested as well as the haplogroup to which they belong, all SNPs tested and a map showing the location where the families originated for all of those who have entered that information on their personal pages.
-The haplotypes are grouped similarly to the Spreadsheet below, but our Spreadsheethas additional details as described.
+These pages will provide the most current data results as they become available, including each participant's individual haplotype in the spreadsheet for the markers that have been tested as well as the haplogroup to which they belong, the terminal SNP if tested and a map showing the location where the families originated for all of those who have entered that information on their personal pages.

 There are three members of our project who tested at other DNA labs.
-Their results have been inserted into the following Spreadsheet.
-The other testing companies do not test all the same markers, so there will be some blanks in their haplotype.
+Their results were inserted into a Spreadsheet maintained on the Society website.
+(The other testing companies do not test all the same markers, so there will be some blanks in their haplotype.)
+We have ceased updating The Society spreadsheet, but will leave it in place in order for these three members to have their data displayed with the rest of the project.

-These additional charts provide further clarification of the heritage of the O’Donoghues.
-The Historical Origins link, www.odonoghue.co.uk/guests/info/historical.php, and other areas of the Society website provide knowledge of the different tribes of O’Donoghues from ancient times.
-By studying the level of genetic match and comparison of common alleles amongst the various participants, patterns emerge.
+The Historical Origins link, www.odonoghue.co.uk/guests/info/historical.php, and other areas of The Society website provide knowledge of the different tribes of O’Donoghues from ancient times.
+By studying the level of genetic match and comparison of common alleles amongst the various participants, along with their family origins when they know them, patterns emerge.
 The ancestral modal of each of the recognized tribes/clusters has been established and is listed at the top of their section.
 They each differ from the AMH/L21 modal at particular markers which identify them as a group.
-In the larger groups, there are other patterns of differences within them, but overall it is clear that there is a cohesive unity with a common ancestor within the time frame of the genesis of the tribe.
-The distinguishing marker values of each group are highlighted in different colours.

 The Eoghanacht have a long and detailed history in the Irish annals and various other papers and genealogies recording Ireland’s heritage.
 They are not all O’Donoghues, and some of them faded into insignificance long before surnames were adopted, so it’s difficult to know what their genetic legacy now may be.
 One thing that genetic genealogy has been able to clarify, accompanied by archaeological evidence and historical records, is that there does seem to be a correlation between almost all the family names who are traditionally associated with the Eoghanacht tribes of the early centuries AD, though not always what a historian might expect.